openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 In this mode, [maxIOB](#Open-APS-features-maximum-total-iob-openaps-cant-go-over) is set to zero.

 This means that if blood glucose is dropping, **AAPS** can reduce the basal for you.
 But if blood glucose is rising, no automatic correction will be made.
-Your basal rates will remain the same as defined in your current profile.
-Only if basal IOB is negative (from a previous Low Glucose Suspend) additional insulin will be given to lower BG.
+Your basal rates will remain the same as defined in your current **Profile**.
+Only if basal IOB is negative (from a previous Low Glucose Suspend) additional insulin will be given to lower **BG**.

 (Preferences-minimal-request-change)=
 ### Minimal request change

-When using **Open loop**, you will receive notifications every time **AAPS** recommends to adjust basal rate.
+When using **Open loop**, you will receive notifications every time **AAPS** recommends adjusting the basal rate.
-To reduce number of notifications you can either use a [wider bg target range](#profile-glucose-targets) or increase percentage of the minimal request rate.
+To reduce the number of notifications you can either use a [wider bg target range](#profile-glucose-targets) or increase the percentage of the minimal request rate.
 This defines the relative change required to trigger a notification.

 ## Advanced Meal Assist (AMA) or Super Micro Bolus (SMB)

-Depending on your settings in [config builder](../SettingUpAaps/ConfigBuilder.md) you can choose between two algorithms:
+Depending on your settings in [config builder](../SettingUpAaps/ConfigBuilder.md) you can choose between three algorithms:

 - [Advanced meal assist (OpenAPS AMA)](#Open-APS-features-advanced-meal-assist-ama) - state of the algorithm in 2017
 - [Super Micro Bolus (OpenAPS SMB)](#Open-APS-features-super-micro-bolus-smb) - most recent algorithm recommended for beginners
+- [Dynamic ISF](../DailyLifeWithAaps/DynamicISF.md) - released in 2024, available starting at **[Objective 11](#objectives-objective11)**

 ### OpenAPS AMA